Prevailing Wage and Davis-Bacon Compliance in Nevada

 How are fringe benefits handled under Nevada’s prevailing wage laws?

 Fringe benefits are part of the total prevailing wage that must be paid to workers.
-Contractors can either provide fringe benefits (such as health insurance or retirement plans) or pay the equivalent value in cash.
-If no fringe benefits are provided, the contractor must pay the total wage (basic hourly rate + fringe benefits) directly to the worker in cash.
+Contractors can provide bona fide fringe benefits such as health insurance, retirement, or paid leave, or pay the equivalent value as additional cash on top of the basic hourly rate.
+Total compensation must equal at least the basic rate plus the fringe rate listed on the applicable OLC determination.
+If no fringe benefits are provided, the full total hourly rate must be paid as cash directly to the worker.